CARV-ICS-FORTH/disquawk/doc/notes.md

     mapper/src/com/sun/squawk/ObjectMemoryMapper.java
     2. make -f mb.mk map | tee temp.out
     3. egrep '^class [a-zA-Z]' temp.out | sort | uniq
+  * Shift operations are using barrel-shift and take 1 or 2 cycles (depending on the microblaze configuration)

 To build the builder:
 ---------------------